Cable back exercises are often neglected as more people choose free weights and plate-loaded machines.

 - Rear Deltoids

-The latissimus dorsi (or lats, for short) is the large muscle group that runs along the outside of the mid to lower back.
+The latissimus dorsi (or lats, for short) is the large muscle group that runs outside the mid to lower back.
 It’s the largest muscle in the back and aids in the movement of the shoulder joint and the straightening, bending, or twisting of the back.

 Trapezius and Rhomboids

-The trapezius (or traps, for short) and rhomboid muscles are located in the upper back.
-The trapezius runs along the back of the neck and shoulders and the rhomboids are located near the center of the upper back.
+The trapezius (or traps, for short) and rhomboid muscles are in the upper back.
+The trapezius runs along the back of the neck and shoulders, and the rhomboids are located near the center of the upper back.

 The rear deltoids are the muscles at the back of the shoulders and upper arms.
 They enable you to move your arm out and back.

 The biceps are a group of two muscles located at the front of the arm that enable you to bend your arm.
-They aren’t a primary muscle group worked in row movements, but they do provide assistance to the other muscles and are engaged as you bend your arms.
+They aren’t a primary muscle group that works in row movements, but they assist the other muscles and are engaged as you bend your arms.